-Ketamine nasal spray
+Ketamine Nasal spray

-Esketamine, like ketamine is a general anaesthetic with similar uses for both drugs.
-In terms of depression treatment, both drugs are fast acting with esketamine being more potent.
+Esketamine, like Ketamine, is a general anesthetic with similar uses for both drugs.
+In terms of depression treatment, both drugs are fast-acting with Esketamine being more potent.
 Because of the potential for abuse, Esketamine is only available in the US through special distribution centres and not directly to patients.

-How esketamine treat depression (video)
+How Esketamine treats depression (video)

-How likely that we will see ketamine nasal spray in the UK?
+How likely that we will see Ketamine nasal spray in the UK

-With price tag of £3500-£5200 per month of initial treatment it is highly unlikely that NICE approves ketamine nasal spray for treatment of depression in the UK.
+With a price tag of £3500-£5200 per month of initial treatment, it is highly unlikely that NICE approves Ketamine nasal spray for the treatment of depression in the UK.
 According to NICE guidelines, moderate to severe depression is managed with an antidepressant drug.

-Ketamine is available in UK for treatment of depression which has not responded to other treatments.
-Oxford Health NHS doundaion trust provides a private service with treatment of ketamine, only for patients referred to the service by their GP or psychiatrist.
+Ketamine is available in the UK for the treatment of depression which has not responded to other treatments.
+Oxford Health NHS foundation trust provides a private service with the treatment of Ketamine, only for patients referred to the service by their GP or psychiatrist.

 The popularity of Ketamine as the drug of abuse has fallen in recent years with estimated 94000 adults who used it in 2016 (DrugWise, 2016).